firelightrpg/PilotWave/README.md

 correspondingly reduce the shifts of a successful hit.

 Weapon ranges are categorized as **Close, Point Blank, Effective and Long**.
 Range is determined by Weapon Type.
 Range increases difficulty and reduces damage shifts.
-Range is in zones.
+Range is in meters/ hexes.

+Note, in a vacuum, range still increases difficulty, but it does not reduce damage.
+Also note, propellants and primers do not require air for combustion.
+A weapon without a flat zero compensation will always overshoot in a vacuum.
+Any weapon with recoil will propel the shooter in the opposite direction unless anchored.

 <!-- TOC --><a name="weapon-ranges-and-ratings"></a>